bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 done
 ```

 Now take a look at the job id's.
 You can use these to check the status of the jobs and download the results.
-You might want to double check that the jobs ran ok by doing a `bacalhau list`.
+You might want to double-check that the jobs ran ok by doing a `bacalhau list`.

 ```bash